KunChen1110/SheetHero/dataset/DatasetV1.md

 ### Missing Data (Simple)

+### Scenario
+Data quality checking

+### Category
+scan spreadsheet for missing cells; locate and report positions of missing values

 ### Spreadsheet
 [spreadsheet67](Task22/tc22_input01.xlsx)

 ### Prompt
-Check for missing data in the file
+Check the file for missing data and identify where values are missing.

 ### Answer
 Missing data on line 3 col 1